What we do

 CWES engages in a range of activities to support better outcomes for women experiencing economic abuse.

-CWES Money Clinics support women experiencing economic abuse, or financial hardship or insecurity as a result of domestic and family violence.
+CWES Money Clinics support women experiencing finanical and economic abuse, or financial hardship or insecurity as a result of domestic and family violence.
 The clinic provides a female financial counsellor to answer money questions for free, in confidence, and without having to provide a real name, address or contact details.
 (An email address is required to access the online Money Clinic).

 There is no charge to attend and there are no stupid questions at the Money Clinic!